Adaptive Fourier decomposition of slice regular functions: Slice Adaptive Fourier Decomposition

 Now we have had a decomposition of $ f \in H^2(\mathbb B ) $.
 We want to know that whether it is convergent and how fast it converges as $k\to\infty$.
 Clearly, the answer relies on the choice of $ a_n $.
-Our purpose is to find the best $ a_n $ in the $n$-th step that grasps the largest possible energy from the remainder.
-The premise is that the maximal choice must exist.
+Our purpose is to find at every $n$-th step a suitable parameter $ a_n $ such that the corresponding normalized Szeg\"o kernel $e_{a_n}$ extracts out the largest possible energy portion from the reduced remainder $f_n.$ The premise is that the maximal choice must exist.

 \begin{theorem}[maximum selection principle] For any $ f\in H^2(\mathbb B ) $, there exists an element $ a \in \mathbb B $ such that

 \end{theorem} \begin{proof} We only need to prove that